-The best performing regions based on sales growth during November were the Southeast, Florida, Southwest and Texas.
-The regions with softest sales growth were the Midwest, New York-New Jersey, Mid-Atlantic and California.
+The best-performing regions based on sales growth during November were the Southeast, Florida, Southwest, and Texas.
+The regions with the softest sales growth were the Midwest, New York-New Jersey, Mid-Atlantic, and California.

 The Restaurant Workforce

-There was small progress in staffing levels during October; but, despite all restaurant efforts, the staffing shortages continue to have a negative impact on the industry.
+There was small progress in staffing levels during October; but, despite all restaurant efforts, the staffing shortages continue to hurt the industry.
 Limited-service restaurants operated each of their locations with about 1.4 fewer employees than they did in 2019.
 This was only a marginal improvement from being down 1.6 employees in September.

 Check Growth Grew by 13.9% in November

-Menu price increases are the driving force behind these dramatic increases in average check.
+Menu price increases are the driving force behind these dramatic increases in average checks.
 In turn, prices continue to be pushed higher by high inflation in commodity prices as well as labor costs.